bovirus/pinn/README_PINN.md

 ## How to automatically backup an OS

 The `silentbackup` option makes use of PINN's OS backup feature to do an unattended offline OS backup initiated from the OS itself.
+The `forcetrigger` option also needs to be set and the `select` option should be used to determine which installed OSes shall be backed up.
+A suitably formatted USB drive needs to be fitted with the mandatory `os` folder to store the backup on.
+A cancel dialog is shown for 10 seconds before the backup is made.
+This is to allow the silentBackup to be manually aborted or altered.
+Unlike the normal backup option, there is no user input and it cannot be assumed that the network will be connected, so the current time may not be known.
+For these reasons, the date of the backed up OS is replaced with `#silentbackup` and any existing backup of the same name is first deleted.
+There is therefore only one backup of each OS that is continually replaced on each boot.
+If a more permanent backup is required, these folders should be backed up to another drive.

+After the backup is made, the RPi will be rebooted into the last OS that was run.

 ## Restoring Backups